blackbhc/refactor/README.md

 ##### Model

-- <a id="switch_on_m"></a>`switch_on`: whether to enable the model level analysis or not.
+- <a id="switch_on_m"></a>`switch_on`: whether to switch on the model level analysis.
-- <a id="filename_m"></a>`filename`: the filename of the output file of the model level analysis.
+- <a id="filename_m"></a>`filename`: the filename of the model level analysis results.
-- <a id="period_m"></a>`period`: the period of model level analysis, in unit of synchronized time steps in simulation.
+- <a id="period_m"></a>`period`: the period of model level analysis, in unit of synchronized time steps in the simulation.
-- <a id="particle_types"></a>`particle_types`: the type(s) of target particles types to do the on-the-fly analysis, must be given at least one type, otherwise the program will raise an error.
+- <a id="particle_types"></a>`particle_types`: the type(s) of target particles to do the model level analysis.
+Must be given at least one type if the model level analysis is switched on.

+The following 5 parameters will be deprecated in the future.

-- <a id="multiple"></a>`multiple`: whether to treat the more than one target particles as different set, which can be specified by the next parameter `classification`, or treat them as a whole.
-Default is `multiple` = `on`, that all target particles will be analyzed as a whole.
+- <a id="multiple"></a>`multiple`: whether to enable multiple analysis subsets, namely analyze different target particles separately.
+If `on`, the target particles will be divided into different subsets, which are specified by the next parameter `classification`.
+Default is `multiple` = `off`, which means all target particles will be analyzed as a whole.
-- <a id="classification"></a>`classification`: specify how to classify target particles to different analysis sets.
-  - Must be given if `multiple` = `on`, otherwise the program will raise an error.
-If `multiple` = `off`, this parameter will be ignored.
-  - The given value should be strings of target types in each subset, where the strings are separated by common delimiter (white space, `,`, `+` and `:`), and in each string, the integer of the target particle types in such subset should be separated by `&`.
-    - If `"1&2" "3" "4&5&6"` is given, then there will be 3 sets, the first subset contains target particles of type 1 and 2, the second subset contains target particles of type 3, and the third subset contains target particles of type 4, 5 and 6.
+- <a id="classification"></a>`classification`: specify how to classify target particles as different analysis subsets.
+Must be given if `multiple` = `on`.
+The value should be strings of target types in each subset, for example "1&2" "3" "4&5&6" means there are 3 subsets, the first subset contains target particles of type 1 and 2, the second subset contains target particles of type 3, and the third subset contains target particles of type 4, 5 and 6.
+  - Each string should be enclosed by quotation marks.
+  - There could be ordinary delimiters between each string, such as white space, comma, plus sign and colon.
+    For example, `"1&2" "3" "4&5&6"` and `"1&2","3","4&5&6"` are both OK.
-    - There should has no space between, before or after the integers in each pair of quotation marks, otherwise the program will raise an error: `"1 & 2" "3" "4 & 5 & 6"` is illegal.
+  - However, there should has no space between, before or after the integers in each pair of quotation marks, otherwise the program will raise an error: `"1 & 2" "3" "4 & 5 & 6"` is illegal.
-  - Cross sets are allowed, e.g. `1-2 2-3` is possible, which means the first subset contains the target particles of type 1 and 2, and the second subset contains target particles of type 2 and 3.
+  - Different sets can share the same particle types, e.g. `"1&2" "2&3"` is legal, which means the first subset contains the target particles of type 1 and 2, and the second subset contains target particles of type 2 and 3.
-  - Values should in the range of `particle_types`, otherwise the program will raise an error.
+  - The type ids should in the range of `particle_types`, otherwise the program will raise an error.
 - <a id="region_shape_m"></a>`region_shape`: similar to the `region_shape` in the `Pre` section, but this one is used to calculate the model quantifications of target particles, can get multiple values.
   - `region_shape` = `sphere`: the region is a sphere or spheroid if `axis_ratio` $\neq$ 1, the axis of the spheroid